TheNumberOne/TheNumberOne.github.io/content/blog/setting-up-blog/index.md

 git checkout main
 ```

-To install Zola, I want to use Nix.
+To install Zola, I wanted to use Nix.
 So, I first installed Nix:

 ```sh
 paru -Syu nix